 • slow weight loss.

-Common options for deformity of the gallbladder
+Common types of gallbladder deformation

-And one more type of deformity that I would like to mention is the S-shaped deformity of the gallbladder.
-Such a violation is a double bend of the organ in the form of the letter S. Most often it is a congenital deformation of the gallbladder, with the possibility of hereditary transmission from the mother or father of the child.
-Less common is the acquired S-shaped deformity, which occurs as a result of the advance of the growth of the gallbladder relative to other nearby organs.
+And one more type of deformation that I would like to mention is the S-shaped deformation of the gallbladder.
+This disorder is a double bend of the organ in the shape of the letter S. Most often, this is a congenital deformation of the gallbladder, with the possibility of hereditary transmission from the mother or father of the child.
+Less common is an acquired S-shaped deformity, which occurs due to the growth of the gallbladder being faster than other nearby organs.
 This pathology does not always occur with any symptoms.
-The course can be hidden and not cause problems for the patient.
-Only in some cases is the appearance of symptoms possible: dull soreness in the liver area, bitterness in the mouth, upset stools, "empty" belching.
-If the outflow of bile is disturbed from the altered bladder, then problems with the digestion of fatty foods, flatulence, and dyspepsia are possible.
+The course may be hidden and not cause problems for the patient.
+Only in some cases may symptoms appear: dull pain in the liver area, bitterness in the mouth, upset stool, and “empty” belching.
+If the outflow of bile from the altered bladder is disrupted, then problems with digesting fatty foods, flatulence, and dyspepsia are possible.

 , , ,